SAIL-Energy/eel-hci2026/index.md

 <img style="float: left; margin-right 10em;" src="img/oliver_t.png" width="150">

 **Oliver Hödl** is a professor at the Department for Smart and Interconnected Living (SAIL) at the University of Applied Sciences Upper Austria.
-He is also affiliated with the University of Vienna as a lecturer and received his PhD in HCI from the Vienna University of Technology with highest distinction.
+He is also affiliated with the University of Vienna as a lecturer and received his PhD in HCI from the Vienna University of Technology.
 Oliver acts as the project coordinator of the Horizon Europe project EDDIE - European Distributed Data Infrastructure for Energy.

 <br />